jogleasonjr/dainty-vs/readme.md

 - Colors can be brightened or desaturated
 - Colors can be lightened, darkened, or desaturated
 - Colors can be overridden, and accent color can be set
+- Environment colors and editor syntax tokens can be overridden

 ## Setup